MosabAboidrees/MosabAboidrees.github.io/README.md

 ## **License**

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+Please take a look at the [LICENSE](LICENSE) file for more information.

 ## **Authors**